Edit Distance for Pushdown Automata: Finite edit distance from pushdown to regular languages

-We have the following {\bf property of reachability sets}: Fix a word $u$, a number $\ell$, an NFA and a set of states $Q'$ of the NFA, where $Q'$ is \emph{closed under reachablity}, i.e., for all $q\in Q'$ and $a \in \Sigma$ we have $\delta(q,a)\subseteq Q'$.
+We have the following {\bf property of reachability sets}: Fix a word $u$, a number $\ell$, an NFA and a set of states $Q'$ of the NFA, where $Q'$ is closed under reachability.
 Let $u'$ be a word with $\ell$ occurrences of $u$ (e.g. $u^\ell$).
 Consider any word $w$ with edit distance strictly less than $\ell$ from $u'$.
-Any run on $w$, starting in some state of $Q'$, reaches a state of $R(u,Q')$.
+Any run on $w$, starting in some state of $Q'$, reaches a state of $\R(u,Q')$.
 This is because $u$ must be a sub-word of $w$.